Skip to content

 Build an agent with the ADK

-This guide walks through how to go from a blank slate to a production-ready voice agent with a real backend using Agent Studio, the PolyAI ADK, and optionally a coding agent such as Claude Code.
+This guide walks through how to go from a blank slate to a production-ready voice agent using Agent Studio, the PolyAI ADK, and — optionally — the PolyAI ADK extension for VS Code or Cursor, or a coding agent such as Claude Code.

 There are two common ways to build with the ADK: